Mohamed-C0DE/Ecommerce/README.md

 # Property-Lister

-Property-Lister is a buy/sell listing web app, where users can look at properties they are interested in and message sellers to get more details, vist, or buy the property.
+Property-Lister is a buy/sell listing web app, where users can look at properties they are interested in and message sellers to get more details, visit, or buy the property.

 ## Final Product